dylanaraps/clutter-home/README.md

 I'm sick of software keeping itself "nice and tidy" nested in stupid directories with stupid names.
 I like chaos and knowing deep down inside that anything I need is a single tilde away.

-A lot of software are notorious for creating crap in some nested directory structure cluttering your .config.
+A lot of programs are notorious for creating crap in some nested directory structure cluttering your .config.
 Most of these read an environment variable to fix this egregious behavior.

 ```
 ls -la ~ | wc -l